CLOSING DOWN...‘no viable path forward’! Bungendore Wood Works Gallery

 bwwg-img_5871-copy-2.jpeg

 28 March, 2025: An era is ending with the shock news that Bungendore Wood Works Gallery will close in early June 2025.
-For 40 years, BWWG has been Australia’s premier exhibition venue and retailer of handcrafted furniture and objects in wood.
+For 40 years, BWWG has been the place for seeing and buying fine woodwork in Australia.
 It’s been pivotal in launching and sustaining the careers of hundreds of makers.
-It’s been the place for seeing and buying fine woodwork in Australia.
-While Bungendore Wood Works Gallery has been an endeavour of passion and a vocation for its founder and long-time artistic director David Mac Laren, it’s now the end of an age.
+While Bungendore Wood Works Gallery has been an endeavour of passion and a vocation for its founder and long-time artistic director David Mac Laren OAM, it’s now the end of an age.

 DSM-Bungendore001.jpg

-David Mac Laren, founder and artistic director of Bungendore Wood Works Gallery
+David Mac Laren OAM, founder and artistic director of Bungendore Wood Works Gallery

 Bungendore Wood Works Gallery has maintained its diverse range and high standards over the years, and even recorded ‘a modest profit’ in recent difficult years has.
 However, a satisfactory way forward since David Mac Laren’s retirement has not been found.